Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 An AUD will likely impact every part of your life, including your relationships, mental health, behavior, physical health, and day-to-day activities.

-In fact, these common and predictable effects are outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (the DSM-5), and are used to diagnose an AUD and evaluate its severity.
+These common and predictable effects are outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (the DSM-5), and are used to diagnose an AUD and evaluate its severity.

 Key effects and symptoms of alcohol use disorder include: